LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/fetch-json/fetch.rst

 Fetching Data
 =============

-Now that we know what an API, let's use one to update a web page.
+Now that we know what an API is, let's use one to update a web page.
 Let's use a weather API to add weather data to a webpage.
 The URL for this special LaunchCode weather API is `<https://api.education.launchcode.org/weather>`_.